ImageMagick/Usage-Markdown/canvas/index.md

 Now the individual blobs or 'granules' varies from area to area across the image, but they all roughy average at about a diameter of about *three to four times* the value used to blur the initial random image.

-This blur value is known as the '*granularity*' of the image is a very important value, as it basically represents the average size of the circular structures the random image produces.
+This blur value is known as the '*granularity*' of the image, and is a very important value, as it basically represents the average size of the circular structures the random image produces.

-Some times it is called the 'curviness' of the image.
+Sometimes it is called the 'curviness' of the image.
-The larger the value the larger and slower these curves are within the image.
+The larger the value, the larger and slower these curves are within the image.

-This is the most important factor describing a Blurred Random image, so lets make it very clear...
+This is the most important factor describing a Blurred Random image, so let's make it very clear...

 **The '*Granularity*' of a random image (or blur factor)
  determines the size of the circular structures within**

-Of course the smaller the 'blur factor' or '*Granularity*', the smaller or tighter the curves become, until you reach a value of '`0`', at which point, all the clumping or 'blobs' within the image vanishes, and you are least with a purely random 'noise', 'snow', or 'pixel dust' type of effect.
+Of course, the smaller the 'blur factor' or '*Granularity*', the smaller or tighter the curves become, until you reach a value of '`0`', at which point, all the clumping or 'blobs' within the image vanishes, and you are left with a purely random 'noise', 'snow', or 'pixel dust' type of effect.

 ASIDE: Actually the size of the actual 'granules' themselves can vary depending on the threshold factor used to generate them.
 What the factor really describes is the average distance between centers of the white and black areas.
-The larger the value the larger the distance, and the larger and more spread out the spots have to be to accomidate that increased distance.
+The larger the value the larger the distance, and the larger and more spread out the spots have to be to accomnodate that increased distance.

 This becomes more obvious when we start looking at [Random Ripples](#random_ripples) below.